Python development services to enable insight and automation for Industry 4.0.

 Adding value to your projects

-Python is fast to program, which means development timescalea are shorter than using many other software languages such as Java or C++.
+Python is fast to program, which means development timescales are shorter than using many other software languages such as Java or C++.
 Its seed of programming is on par with MATLAB or LabVIEW.
 It runs on multiple operating systems, from Windows, OS X to Linux plus a wide range of hardware setups and offers fast data processing speeds.

 For anything involving data, Python is an obvious choice thanks to its ecosystem of tools and libraries including the highly optimised numpy/sciphy libraries for scientific work making data processing fast.
 There is also the Scikit-Learn library which contains a huge array of off-the-shelf machine learning tools and interactive jupyter notebooks.
 All of these tools are free to use so there are no ongoing costs or license fees.
 We recommend the Anaconda distribution released by Continuum Analytics, and we use this distribution in-house.